Is It Hard to Get a Loan When Self-Employed?

 Lenders want to see that you can weather business fluctuations.
 Maintaining 6-12 months of reserves (enough to cover mortgage payments if income drops) demonstrates financial stability and reduces perceived risk.

-Common Mistakes Self-Employed Borrowers Make
+What Is Common Mistakes Self-Employed Borrowers Make?

 Avoid these pitfalls that derail many self-employed loan applications: